Prohibition: A Lesson Not Learned

 The new Marijuana Tax Act made it illegal for anyone to grow, prescribe or use cannabis without a license or without paying a tax.

-With the hemp industry in America virtually destroyed, Harry and his agents set out to catch jazz musicians and “darkies” he knew smoked the dried weed called “reefer” for fun.
+With the hemp industry in America virtually destroyed, Harry and his agents set out to catch jazz musicians and “darkies” he knew smoked the dried weed they called “reefer” - for fun.
 When he caught them, he locked them up for tax evasion.

 Dirty Harry Hates Jazz

 A funny thing happened to him during the early years of his anti-marihuana campaign.
-No matter how many letters he wrote, he had difficulty persuading police departments across the country to enforce his new Federal law.
+No matter how many letters he wrote, he had difficulty persuading police departments across the country to enforce his new Federal marijuana law.
 It appears they had their own priorities and their limited budgets that did not include filling their jails with Harry’s marijuana smokers.
 In frustration, Harry decided to create the conditions that would force the issue.
-He began to write his own stories in the Hearst newspapers that sensationalized violent crime and moral decay under the influence of marijuana.
+He began to write his own stories in the Hearst newspapers that sensationalized violent criminals and women of moral decay under the influence of marijuana.

 The lurid tales of drug addiction, violence, and murder captured the public's attention and popularized this new "killer drug", marihuana.
-A string of low budget films played in the theatres including, "Reefer Madness," in which the actors smoked joints, went mad and killed each other.
+A string of low budget films played in the theatres including, "Reefer Madness," in which the actors smoked joints, went mad, and killed each other.
 A flood of radio announcements warned parents against a stranger offering a marijuana cigarette to their child.
 Harry personally traveled the country giving talks to parents groups.

 Within a few years, the public knew that one puff from a marijuana cigarette led to addiction, psychosis, violent crime, moral decay, and death.
 Americans who read the sensational stories in the Hearst publications or listened to the public safety announcements on the radio accepted Harry’s ravings as truth.